-The 10,440 ha Retezat Wilderness is embedded in the Retezat National Park, the oldest national park in Romania.
+The 10 440 ha Retezat Wilderness is embedded in the Retezat National Park, the oldest national park in Romania.
 The park is located in the south-western part of the Carpathian Mountains.
 It contains more than 15 peaks higher than 2 300 metres and over 100 lakes.
 The park was created in 1935, when the Romanian government set aside an area that was part of the Retezat Mountains and created the country’s first National Park.
 The Retezat Wilderness protects one of the last remaining pristine part of Carpathian Mountains and is also an important model to protect Wilderness all over the Carpathians.
 The Gemenele (“The Twins” in Romanian) is a scientific reserve containing the strictly protected Retezat Wilderness already for several decades.
 This Retezat Wilderness is protecting an intact primeval forest and landscape modelling by glaciers in the past.

 European Wilderness Quality Standard Audit System